L\'evy flights as an emergent phenomenon in a spatially extended system: Introduction

-The paper is organized as follows: We first present the SPDE under consideration, discuss its underlying symmetries and front solutions.
+The paper is organized as follows: We present in Section~\ref{sec:model} the SPDE under consideration, discuss its underlying symmetries and front solutions.
 We further show results of numerical simulations of the SPDE illustrating that the location of the front solution experiences jumps.
-To allow for a more thorough investigation of the mechanism giving rise to anomalous diffusion in the sLLG equation we then perform a reduction of the infinite dimensional sLLG equation to a finite-dimensional system of SDEs.
+To allow for a more thorough investigation of the mechanism giving rise to anomalous diffusion in the sLLG equation we perform in Section~\ref{sec:cc} a reduction of the infinite dimensional sLLG equation to a finite-dimensional system of SDEs.
 Using long numerical solutions of the SDEs we perform several statistical tests to show that indeed the location of the front interface is an $\alpha$-stable process and establish the dynamical mechanism giving rise to the anomalous diffusive behaviour.
-We conclude with a discussion.
+We conclude with a discussion in Section~\ref{sec:discussion}.
+For completeness, we provide in the Appendix an illustration how statistical limit theorems can lead to anomalous diffusion and outline the two mechanisms which may give rise to superdiffusion.